AI Tools for Teachers: An Independent Comparison [2026]Teacher using multiple AI-powered educational tools for lesson planning and assessment

 Tool Best For Limitations Cost Data Processing

 ChatGPT (OpenAI) Lesson planning, resource creation, draft feedback, explaining concepts No UK curriculum awareness by default; requires detailed prompts; free tier uses data for training Free (GPT-4o mini) / $20/mo (Plus) Global.
-Free tier: data used for training.
-Plus/Team: opt-out available.
+Free tier: data used for training by default (opt-out available in Settings).
+Plus/Team: training opt-out by default.

 Google Gemini Research, summarisation, integration with Google Workspace Weaker on creative tasks; output quality variable; Google Workspace integration limited in free tier Free (basic) / included in Google Workspace for Education Plus Global.
 Workspace for Education has stronger data controls.